 |

-The new wick should be even on top and level
+The new wick must be level on top to avoid

-all around with your wick tube.
-You simply cannot trim the wicks
+flame spikes.
+You simply cannot trim the wicks perfectly even with

 wick down with a finger, cloth or stick in a circular motion

-until the wick burns perfectly concentric with no high spots, then
+After the wick burns perfectly even with kerosene, then you can

 switch to Low Odor Mineral Spirits and the wick will continue to